NextERP-Romania/addons_oca/sale_margin_security/readme/DESCRIPTION.md

-This module allows to restrict the access to sale margin fields to a specific security group of users.
+This module lets you limit who can see or edit sale margin data within sale orders.